ddh0/easy-llama/README.md

 # easy-llama

+# *README is badly out of date and will be updated soon*

 *This project is still under development, and some functionality may be missing, incomplete, or broken.
 The documentation and examples on this page may be out of date.*

 ## Natural text generation in Python, made easy